goodold/XAMP-MAMP-stack-with-brew/brew_xamp.markdown

     $ ruby -e "$(curl -fsS http://gist.github.com/raw/436471/install_homebrew.rb)"

-Install git, bash completion and ghost.
+Install git and bash completion.

     $ brew install git
     $ brew install bash-completion

+Install dnsmasq for local wildcard domain.

-    $ gem install ghost
+    $ brew install dnsmasq
+    $ cp /usr/local/Cellar/dnsmasq/*/dnsmasq.conf.example /usr/local/etc/dnsmasq.conf
+    $ sudo cp /usr/local/Cellar/dnsmasq/2.57/uk.org.thekelleys.dnsmasq.plist /Library/LaunchDaemons
+    $ sudo launchctl load -w /Library/LaunchDaemons/uk.org.thekelleys.dnsmasq.plist

+Edit your dnsmasq.conf and add an entry for your local development domain.
+At Good Old we generally use the develpers first name or nick as top level domain.
+That way we can check out each others work without having to change the IP for *.dev or a similarly generic domain.
+For me that would be:

+    address=/.hugo/127.0.0.1

+You can also add your colleagues like this:

+    address=/.simme/192.168.4.123

+Restart dnsmasq to let the configuration changes take effect.

+    $ sudo launchctl stop uk.org.thekelleys.dnsmasq
+    $ sudo launchctl start uk.org.thekelleys.dnsmasq

-Get the Good Old bin package and add it to your profile:
+This is an optional step: get the Good Old bin package and add it to your profile:

     $ mkdir ~/bin
     $ cd ~/bin